lscharwaechter/TransformerGAN/README.md

 # TransformerGAN

-See ... for a full text. [arXiv added soon]
+See [report](https://github.com/lscharwaechter/TransformerGAN/report.pdf) for the full text.

 ## About